 Manual vs Automated Audits

 You can run an AI visibility audit entirely manually.
-Open ChatGPT, Perplexity, Claude, and Google, type in your prompts, and record the results in a spreadsheet.
+Open ChatGPT, Google AI Mode, and Perplexity, type in your prompts, and record the results in a spreadsheet.
 It works.
-It takes about a full day for 40 prompts across 4 platforms, and you'll need to redo it regularly since AI responses change.
+It takes most of a day for 40 prompts across 3 engines (120 queries, more if you run each prompt twice for a stable baseline), and you'll need to redo it regularly since AI responses change.

 The case for automation is simple: scale and consistency.
-A tool like Geonimo runs your entire prompt universe daily, extracts mentions automatically, tracks changes over time, and scores your pages for citability.
-What takes a day manually takes 2 minutes to set up and runs continuously.
+A tool like Geonimo runs your entire prompt universe daily across ChatGPT, Google AI Mode, and Perplexity, extracts mentions automatically, and tracks changes over time.
+What takes a day manually runs continuously once your tracking is set up.

 For agencies, the math is even clearer.
-If you're running audits for 10 clients with 40 prompts each, that's 1,600 queries across 4 platforms — 6,400 individual checks.
-Doing that monthly by hand isn't practical.
-Automation turns it into a scalable service.
+Running audits for 10 clients with 40 prompts each means 400 prompts, or 1,200 individual checks across the three engines, per pass.
+Doing that monthly by hand isn't practical; doing it daily is impossible.
+Automation turns it into a scalable service, and white-label reports turn the results into client deliverables.

 What a Good Audit Score Looks Like